SEKOIA-IO/documentation/docs/xdr/usecases/playbook/implement_blocklist.md

 ## Create your IOC Collection

-Our recommandation is to create a dedicated IOC Collection per artifact type (IP addres, domain, URL...) to serve as a blocklist as it will be easier to maintain in time.
+Our recommandation is to create a dedicated IOC Collection per artifact type (IP address, domain, URL...) to serve as a blocklist as it will be easier to maintain in time.
 You can follow this [documentation](../../../cti/features/consume/ioccollections.md) to create a new IOC Collection - no need to import data into it at this point.

-Once the IOC Collection is created, go back to the `IOC Collections` page, use the three dots next to the newly created IOC Collection and select `Copy Feed ID`.
-Keep this value safe for later use.
+Once the IOC Collection is created:
+- Go back to the `IOC Collections` page
+- Click on the three dots next to the newly created IOC Collection
+- Select `Copy Feed ID` (Keep this value safe for later use)

 ## Create your playbook

 Playbook templates were created to ease the process of setting up the playbooks to send the notifications to Slack or Teams.

-To create one, follow these steps:
+To create the playbook for your blocklist, follow these steps:

 - **Go to** the [Playbook page](https://app.sekoia.io/operations/playbooks)
 - **Click** on `+ New Playbook`